newhaptics/UFO/ScreenBridge/screenbridge-core/README.md

 # ScreenBridge Core

-**Rust library for Microsoft Word UI automation via Windows UI Automation**
+**Generic Windows UI automation library - works with ANY Windows application**

 ## Overview

-ScreenBridge Core is a type-safe, performant Rust library that provides programmatic access to Microsoft Word UI elements through the Windows UI Automation API.
-It enables automation of Word features that aren't accessible through Word's COM API, including:
+ScreenBridge Core is a type-safe, performant Rust library that provides programmatic access to UI elements from **any Windows application** through the Windows UI Automation API.

+While initially focused on Microsoft Word, the **generic architecture** supports automation of any Windows app including:

 - Status bars and navigation panes
 - Accessibility checker